ROCm/MIVisionX/rali/docs/README.md

 ### amd.rali.pipeline
 * Contains Pipeline class which has all the data needed to build and run RALI graph.
-* Contains support for context creation, verify and run the graph.
+* Contains support for context/graph creation, verify and run the graph.
 * Has data transfer functions to exchange data between frameworks and RALI
 * define_graph functionality has been implemented to add nodes to build pipeline graph.